Is 3 Days in Chiang Mai Enough?

 - Chai Lai Orchid is a foundation that rescues elephants from the logging industry and less ethical sanctuaries

-- They strictly prohibit riding the elephants, and their caretakers interact with the animals only in positive ways
+- They strictly prohibit riding, and caretakers interact with the animals only in positive, gentle ways

-- The sanctuary doesn’t overcrowd the elephants, allowing groups of just 6 visitors at a time
+- The sanctuary limits groups to just 6 visitors at a time, so the elephants are never overcrowded

-During our visit, it was clear the elephants were well-cared for and lived in much better conditions than they would in riding camps or shows.
-The mahouts (elephant caretakers) had genuine bonds with their elephants and used gentle voice commands rather than hooks or physical force.
+During our visit, it was clear the elephants were well cared for and living in vastly better conditions than they would in riding camps or shows.
+The mahouts (elephant caretakers) had genuine bonds with their animals and used soft voice commands rather than hooks or physical force.
+That matters.

 Finish the Day with a Rooftop Treat!

-After returning to your hotel and taking a well-deserved shower, head to HIDELAND rooftop bar and restaurant for dinner and drinks.
-While the food is average, the views make up for it!
-Watching the sunset over Chiang Mai from a rooftop is the perfect way to end this magical day walking with gentle giants.
+After returning to your hotel and taking a well-deserved shower, head to HIDELAND rooftop bar for dinner and drinks.
+The food is average, but the rooftop views are anything but, watching the sunset over Chiang Mai from up high is the perfect way to close out a magical day walking with gentle giants.

 Day 3: Caves & Waterfalls!

-On your last day, we want you to visit two attractions that couldn’t be more opposite to each other.
-Both are a fair distance from Chiang Mai, so you’ll need a driver or scooter rental to reach them.
+On your last day, we’re sending you to two attractions that couldn’t be more different from each other, or from anything you’ve done so far.
+Both are a fair distance from Chiang Mai, so you’ll need a driver or a scooter rental to reach them.

 Chiang Dao Caves